 For more resources and trails available in the museum, please look at our Museum Things To Do page.

-Loans boxes of well-sized specimens for handling are available on request for up to three weeks at a time however you need to be available to collect and return them to the museum.
+Loan boxes are available for up to three weeks at a time however you need to be available to collect and return them to the museum.
 They are free of charge, but please note that charges may be made for losses or damage sustained during a loan.
 Loans sets are supported by basic guidance notes compiled in consultation with our teachers group.

 These sets contain approximately 20 large rock or fossil specimens representing a wide range of ages and species of fossils and rock types and textures.
 They are all real objects from the Sedgwick Museum collections which have been very kindly loaned by the museum curators to the education service for handling.

 Both rocks and fossil boxes are fantastic for all sorts of activities; sorting, classification, observational drawing, and creative writing.
 Please note that museum specimens should not be used for experiments such as scratch tests or immersion in water.
 If you need advice on where to find rock or mineral samples for testing please contact a member of the Education Team.